Raytheon Coyote

 The Raytheon Coyote is a small, expendable, unmanned aircraft system built by the Raytheon Company, with the capability of operating in autonomous swarms.
 It is launched from a sonobuoy canister with the wings deploying in early flight phase.

 The system can operate up to one hour and is designed for interchangeable payloads.
-It is used by the National Oceanic and Atmospheric Administration (NOAA) for hurricane tracking, and is being assessed by the United States Air Force and Army as an intelligence, surveillance, and reconnaissance asset, as well as for delivering kinetic payloads.
+It is used by the National Oceanic and Atmospheric Administration (NOAA) for hurricane tracking, and is being assessed by the United States Air Force and Army as an intelligence, surveillance, and reconnaissance asset, as well as for delivering explosive missiles.

 Design and development

 A company named Advanced Ceramic Research of Tucson, Arizona, originally developed the Coyote, Manta and Silver Fox UAS under small business contracts from the U.S. Office of Naval Research.
 British defense contractor BAE Systems acquired the company in 2009, then sold it back to one of the former owners under the name Sensintel.
 Raytheon acquired Sensintel in 2015 and folded the company into its Tucson-based Raytheon Missiles & Defense business.

 The Coyote first flew in 2007 while still under ACR development, being launched from a Beechcraft C-12 Huron.